NirmalSilwal/Calculator_using_Java/README.md

 # Calculator_using_Java

-simple calculator for basic math operation developed using Java, AWT, Swing
+Simple calculator for basic math operation developed using Java, AWT, Swing.

+### Main_Calculator.java  is the file containing main method.

+### Calculator.java has all the logic for calculator that uses AWT and Swing for the implementation.